 If the extras and clutter of the previous planners made your head spin, fear not.
 Minimalists can find comfort in this sleek planner’s bare-bones design.
 Printed on off-white, environmentally friendly paper, this planner pleases the eye of anyone whose eyes don’t want to see too much.
 But don’t take minimalist to mean minuscule.
 This planner has ample writing space for the uncluttered scholar with a cluttered schedule.

 Float like a butterfly, plan like a busy bee.
 If you like to keep your backpack light, this planner will volunteer as tribute to stay at home.
 Stick it to your dorm’s mini-fridge and give it a once-over before heading to campus for a light backpack and mind.
 The sections are organized so clearly you can see your to-do’s and still catch that campus bus to get to class on time.

 Do you have a flair for the dramatic and a love for vintage?
 This brassy, smooth as leather planner will fit right in with your collection.
-The pocket-sized planner comes tied up in a muslin bag complete with bookmark, pen holder, time pendant, and a post-card for all your time keeping needs.
-Accessories galore won’t distract your from the easy-to-use format on the pages inside.
-But if you’re looking to show off in your Classics class, you’ll for sure catch your professors eyes.
+The pocket-sized planner comes tied up in a muslin bag complete with bookmark, pen holder, time pendant, and a post-card for all your timekeeping needs.
+Accessories galore won’t distract you from the easy-to-use format on the pages inside.
+But if you’re looking to show off in your Classics class, you’ll for sure catch your professors’ eyes.

 Bring mindfulness into your hectic college life with the soothing words of this planner.
 A mindful planner means pages of meditative and peaceful spirits to survive three midterms in one week with quotes from philosophers to remind you to keep going.
 The serene scenes on the pages make daydreams even better than looking out your classroom window.
 If you’ve ever wished to channel Buddha (because your Freshman 15 belly matches his), this planner can help.